 Join the Coastal Wetlands Twitter Conference on the 26 – 27 October 2021.
 This Twitter conference provides the opportunity for students, scientists, coastal wetland managers and policy-makers to come together and share their research and experiences of coastal wetlands on an international stage.
 Follow the Global Wetlands Project on Twitter.

 The project is coordinated by Griffith University in Queensland, Australia, with key partner investigators around the world.
-GLOW sits in the Coasts & Estuaries section of The Australian Rivers Institute, a world leader in research and education across biophysical, social and economic sciences from catchment-to-coast.
+GLOW is supported by the Coastal and Marine Research Centre and The Australian Rivers Institute, leaders in research and education across biophysical, social and economic sciences from catchment-to-coast.

 GLOW is also a member of the Global Mangrove Alliance.